gsuyemoto/blog/docs/posts/rust/rtsp.md

 More to come...

 When receiving the RTP packets, the codec provided in the SDP after the **Describe** command is sent, will determine how you handle the payload.
 With my test camera, I was informed by the camera RTP server that the RTP packets would enclose H264 encoded data.
-Using this information and also the 'packetization-mode=1' also provided in the SDP informed how I would proceed in decoding and displaying the video stream.
-In section 5.6 of the [rtp h264 payload spec], the 'Single NAL packet' type of transport is what I need (as the 'packetization-mode=1' denotes that each RTP packet will have exactly 1 NAL unit in it's payload.
-There are 3 modes for the 'packetization-mode' key:
+Using this information and also the 'packetization-mode=1' which means [non-interleaved mode] also provided in the SDP informed how I would proceed in decoding and displaying the video stream.
+Here are the 3 types of 'packetization-mode' keys:

 packetization-mode=0: This is the Non-Interleaved Mode where only one slice of encoded video data is put into each RTP packet.
 This mode is primarily used for backwards compatibility with older systems.